JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 }
 ```

-Note, here we use the extension property `ptr` which comes from `memScoped` lambda receiver type
+Here we use the extension property `ptr` which comes from `memScoped` lambda receiver type
 to turn `MyStruct` and `MyUnion` instances into native pointers.
+Those pointers are only valid
+inside `memScoped` block.

-We use `readValue()` function to turn our pointer into a by-value parameter:
+For the opposite conversion, to turn a pointer into a by-value variable,
+we call `readValue()` extension function:

 ```kotlin
 fun callMix_value() {